jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Does it not seem reasonable that the chatbot, having never seen racism, might at some point describe a black child as "the coolest monkey in the jungle"?

 [A man was shot, and another hanged, because of the ambiguity around a phrase](https://en.wikipedia.org/wiki/Derek_Bentley_case).
-Does it not seem reasonable that a chatbot trained on bloodthirst-free data might suggest to the man with the gun that he "lets the officer have it"?
+Does it not seem reasonable that a chatbot trained on bloodthirst-free data might suggest to the man with the gun that he "let the officer have it"?

 [Seemingly ordinary](https://apnews.com/article/42939a95e2b694ec6262ff5949d910c9) [hand signs](https://thehill.com/blogs/blog-briefing-room/news/502975-california-man-fired-over-alleged-white-power-sign-says-he-was) can be interpreted as grave threats or insults.
 Does it not seem reasonable that a chatbot might use the "V" or "OK" emojis?